uselagoon/lagoon/docs/using-lagoon-the-basics/lagoon-yml.md

 ### `additional-yaml`

 The `additional-yaml` has some super powers.
-Basically, it allows you to define any arbitrary YAML configuration file to be inserted before the build step \(it still needs to be valid Kubernetes/OpenShift YAML, though ☺\).
+Basically, it allows you to define any arbitrary YAML configuration file to be inserted before the build step \(it still needs to be valid Kubernetes YAML, though ☺\).

 Example: